natir/blog/_posts/2018-10-06-binary-mapping-format.md

 {% include setup %}

-# PAF I save 95 % of disk space
+# How to reduce the impact of your PAF on your disk by 95%

 During last week Shaun Jack post this tweet: